-As at 30 June 2006 and 31 December 2005 the Group has not recognized a deferred tax liability in respect of temporary differences associated with investments in all its subsidiaries that may crystallize depending on how the RAO UES restructuring is effected in the future (see Note 15).
+As at 30 June 2006 and 31 December 2005 the Group had not recognized a deferred tax liability in respect of temporary differences associated with investments in several of its subsidiaries.
+At those dates reversal of the temporary differences was within the control of the Group and it was not probable that they would reverse, because the Group had made no decision on the manner of the restructuring that could trigger a taxable event (see Note 15).